zushenyan/ds-algo/data-structure/hash-table/README.md

 It finds another place for storing whithin the hash table by offsetting from the position to which it hashed to.
 Repeating this approach until a slot is found is called `probing sequence P(x)`.

-`Key-value paris` are stored in the table itself as opposed to separate chaining.
+`Key-value pairs` are stored in the table itself as opposed to separate chaining.

 We need a load factor to determine if we hit the threshold of a hash table